joko1712/ObsidianVault/FCT/HYBpy - Tasks.md

 - [x] Add table for historical
 - [x] Trained Hmod
 - [x] In “Help” add in “**Step 3: Upload your data file.**” -> “The data file must be filled out using the template file structure”.
+- [ ] Make text smaller md/xs
+- [ ] Reduce number of  decimal numbers
+- [ ] In Simulation only test batch or only initial line of batch and control variables over time
+- [ ] Make Start Training smaller
 - [ ] Add cloud functions for trainning
 - [ ] Review Trained Hmod creation
-- [ ] In Simulation only test batch or only initial line of batch and control variables over time

 ## Aesthetics:
 - [x] Show where you are on burger menu # Should be done